-- B. The allegations of discrimination or discriminatory harassment shall: - 1. be written; - 2. be signed by the complainant; - 3. describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to discrimination; and - 4. be filed with the Title IX/Civil Rights Compliance Officer or executive director of human resources within one (1) year from the date of the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under Chapter 392-190 WAC or related guidelines.
+A formal complaint must be in writing and describe the specific acts, conditions, or circumstances alleged to violate antidiscrimination laws.

+A complaint must be filed with the Title IX/Civil Rights Compliance Officer or assistant superintendent of human resources within one (1) year from the date of the occurrence giving rise to the complaint.
+The deadline will not be imposed if the complainant was prevented from filing a complaint because (1) the district specifically misrepresented that it had resolved the problem forming the basis of the complaint, or (2) the district withheld information it was required to provide under Chapter 392-190 WAC.